Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 If a **client implementer** follows the client-oriented requirements described in this document, the DASH client will play content conforming to this document provided that the client device media platform supports all features used by a particular DASH service (e.g. the codecs and DRM systems).

-This document uses statements of fact when describing normative requirements defined in referenced specifications such as [[!MPEGDASH]] and [[!MPEGCMAF]].
+This document uses statements of fact when describing normative requirements defined in referenced specifications such as [[!DASH]] and [[!CMAF]].
 References are typically provided to indicate where the requirements are defined.

 [[!RFC2119]] statements (e.g. "SHALL", "SHOULD" and "MAY") are used when this document defines a new requirement or further constrains a requirement from a referenced document.

 <div class="example">
 Statement of fact:

-* A DASH presentation **is** a sequence of consecutive non-overlapping periods [[!MPEGDASH]].
+* A DASH presentation **is** a sequence of consecutive non-overlapping periods [[!DASH]].

 New or more constrained requirement: